Venture Debt: The Why, What, and How of Debt Financing for Startups

 In the 1970s, venture debt helped early-stage companies that lacked the cash flow and collateral required by more traditional forms of debt acquire assets such as computer or laboratory equipment.
 The venture debt industry continued to grow during the 1980s and 1990s, mirroring venture equity trends.
 Like other forms of financing, venture debt hit an all-time high during the dot com era.

-Venture debt now broadly refers to a type of financing for venture equity-backed companies that lack the cash-flow or assets for more common forms of debt financing or that want greater flexibility.
+Venture debt now broadly refers to a type of financing for venture equity-backed companies that lack the assets for more common forms of debt financing or that want greater flexibility.

 Venture debt, also known as venture lending, is often a complement to equity financing and is frequently structured as a three- or four-year term loan or a series of loans with minimal warrants for company stock.
 Venture debt can take many forms, and funds often have different investment criteria.

-Venture debt is a non-convertible, senior term loan.
+Venture lending is a non-convertible, senior term loan.
 While its use and terms vary, venture debt is typically repaid in monthly payments over the life of a loan.
-Venture lending generally results in minimal to no dilution, with dilution typically taking the form of warrants.
-Venture debt agreements usually require financial covenants, although they are less restrictive than bank loans.
+Venture debt generally results in minimal to no dilution, with dilution typically taking the form of warrants.
+Agreements usually require financial covenants, although they are less restrictive than bank loans.

 Pros of Venture Debt Financing